 With over 25 volunteers to call upon we offer this service in a safe and caring environment that will support the needs of both those attending and their carer’s.
 While aiming to be as inclusive as possible, the club is aimed at those with a medical diagnoses of dementia who are living at home and remain independent with personal care, or are able to attend accompanied by a carer who is able to stay throughout the duration of the club.

-If you, or someone you know are interested in learning more about the club, please contact our project co-ordinator Niall Illingworth by emailing him on firstname.lastname@example.org who will be happy to provide you with more information.
+If you, or someone you know are interested in learning more about the club, please contact our project co-ordinator Niall Illingworth by emailing him via firstname.lastname@example.org who will be happy to provide you with more information.

 The Netherlee Forum stimulates lively discussion on hot topics and meets on the third Monday of each month from October to March.
 The evening rounds up with coffee and further chat!
 All are welcome to come along, bring a friend.
 The Forum is open to everyone and there is no requirement for any kind of "church connection".

-Since the advent of Covid-19 restrictions the Forum has been meeting on-line.
 Check the News and Intimations page for details of the next Forum.

 Our church choir, directed by our long-standing Organist and Choirmaster Steven Crawford are integral to worship at the Sunday morning service and offer a diverse range of music.
 In Holy Week and in Advent an enhanced choir performs a range of works appropriate to the season.

 Weekly choir practice takes place in Netherlee Church on Thursday evenings between September and May.
 If you would like to join our church choir or join for one of our festival performances, please contact our organist at email@example.com.